Cisco-SAN/fabriclib/README.md

   - Easy access to cli show command outputs by writing parsers (can be extended to NXAPI outputs as well)
   - Integrated python logging facilty for easy debugging

-For more info on how to use this 'fabriclib' package library head over to the examples directory, **[fabriclib_examples] For further queries on how to use the library or any bugs or enhancements, pls contact **Suhas Bharadwaj(subharad@cisco.com)**
+For more info on how to use this 'fabriclib' package library head over to the examples directory, 'fabriclib_examples'.
+For further queries on how to use the library or any bugs or enhancements, pls contact **Suhas Bharadwaj (subharad@cisco.com)**